 I signed up and immediately had a problem with my account, which would not activate, and I had to contact them to get it activated manually.

-I use “All in One WP Migration” plugin to move sites from one host to another, it works well and I have used it on multiple providers.
+I use “All in One WP Migration” plugin to move sites from one host to another, it works well and I have used it on multiple providers and sites.
 When I tried to use it on SiteGround , the file upload kept freezing and was not getting much further than 2-3% on each attempt.

 So I deleted and reinstalled WordPress from scratch via their Cpanel to give it another go.
 This time around the default install was giving a bunch of PHP errors right from the outset, but I tried the migration anyway to see if it would fix the issue.
 Good news is that the “All in One WP Migration” plugin worked just fine this time.